How to Talk to Your Son About Sex, Money, and Love

 Traditional masculinity prescribes a certain amount of stoicism between fathers and sons.
 But when it comes to talking to sons about the birds and the bees, silence and a few well-placed words is not the best tactic for fathers to choose.
-In fact, for fathers who want to get their sons on the right path, discussions around sex, money, and love should be just that: discussions.
+In fact, for fathers and sons, discussions around sex, money, and love should be just that: discussions.
 The more talking, the better and you can leave the birds and the bees out of it.

 Dr. Tim Hawkes is headmaster of the King’s School.
 As an educator, he ensures his students take a respectful approach to topics fathers should take seriously with their sons, such as mental health, pornography, and how much it’ll actually cost them to buy a car.
 Hawkes’ new book, 10 Conversations You Must Have With Your Son, serves as a roadmap for some of these essential chats.

 The most common causes of death for teenage boys in the Western world are accidents and suicide, says Hawkes.
 The fastest-growing ailment is depression.
 He says fathers have to teach their kids how to insulate themselves against this “black dog,” and that means bringing the conversation out into the open.

 Hawkes said he once had a boy come into his office who was upset about the comments of the other kids.
 “I said, ‘Who’s in control of your life?
 You’re giving permission to these people you don’t respect to control your mood,’ ” he says.
 He advises urging your son to “give the keys to well-being to people whose opinions you respect.”
 It might not work the first time.
 Hell, it might not work the tenth.
 But this advice will lead to a new understanding, and open the doors for more conversations about mental health.